mampez/Cthings/README.md

 # Cthings

-Some useful C scripts to work with strings, arrays and hex/decimal conversions without offical libraries.
-For example, with uCs such as EFM8, CC2531, CC2538, etc.
+Some useful C functions to work with strings, arrays and hex/decimal conversions without the official libraries.

 Do you need to save memory avoiding official functions?
 Try them!